Dakota State University students walking around campus

 2. Describe the value of the scholarship/research/creative activity to the PI/team, to DSU, and to the discipline(s).

-Part C: Timeline and budget
+C: Timeline and Budget

 1. Provide a timeline for accomplishing various phases of the project.